nicovillanueva/p5-docker/README.md

 P5 by default is run by a script that forks off a Java process.
 I added a `sed` command to disable this forking, because otherwise the script finishes and the container shuts down.

 ## How to run
+First we need to let "anyone" connect to our X server.
+Do so as such:

+    xhost +

+Then, run the container:

     docker run -ti \
         --rm \
         --name p5 \